Amazingly Consistent AI-Generated Characters From a Photo Using SeeDream 4.0

 • Forward-facing in the direction of the camera

-The most important thing is to facial features and lip movements.
-What clothes you wear and the background are irrelevant as Runway will just use your facial expressions to feed the input video.
+Since we will give Runway Act-Two a “character video”, the most important things in the “driving performance” video are the facial features and lip movements.
+What clothes you wear and the background are irrelevant as Runway Act-Two will just use your facial expressions in the “driving performance” video.

-For example, here’s a driving video I created.
+For example, here’s a “driving performance” video I created.

 1. Clip 1 (0:00 – 0:30)